 Local Control Funding Formula (2013) - This legislation simplified the state's funding allocation formula for school districts.
 The new funding formula intends to increase transparency for state funding to schools and increase decision-making as to expenditure of funds at the local education agency level.
-Under LCFF, the state provides a base grant for all students and additional grants for high-need students such as English Learners and socio-economically disadvantaged pupils.
+Under LCFF, the state provides a base grant for all students and additional grants for high-need students such as English learners, low income, and foster youth.